-Rule 18f-4 under the 1940 Act permits a Portfolio to enter into derivatives transactions (as defined below) and certain other transactions notwithstanding the restrictions on the issuance of senior securities contained in Section18 of the 1940 Act, provided that the Portfolio complies with the conditions of the Rule.
-Section 18 of the 1940 Act, among other things, prohibits open-end funds, including the Portfolio, from issuing or selling any "senior security," other than borrowing from a bank (subject to the 300% "asset coverage" requirement described above).
+Rule 18f-4 under the 1940 Act permits a Portfolio to enter into derivatives transactions (as defined below) and certain other transactions notwithstanding the restrictions on the issuance of senior securities contained in Section 18 of the 1940 Act, provided that the Portfolio complies with the conditions of the Rule.
+Section 18 of the 1940 Act, among other things, prohibits open-end funds, including the Portfolios, from issuing or selling any "senior security," other than borrowing from a bank.

-Under Rule 18f-4, "Derivatives Transactions" include the following: (1) any swap, security-based swap (including a contract for differences), futures contract, forward contract, option (excluding purchased options), any combination of the foregoing, or any similar instrument, under which a Portfolio is or may be required to make any payment or delivery of cash or other assets during the life of the instrument or at maturity or early termination, whether as margin or settlement payment or otherwise; (2) any short sale borrowing; (3) reverse repurchase agreements and similar financing transactions (e.g., recourse and non-recourse tender option bonds, and borrowed bonds), if a Portfolio elects to treat these transactions as Derivatives Transactions under Rule 18f-4; and (4) when-issued or forward- settling securities (e.g., firm and standby commitments, including to-be-announced ("TBA") commitments, and dollar rolls) and non-standard settlement cycle securities, unless the Portfolio intends to physically settle the transaction and the transaction will settle within 35 days of its trade date (the "Delayed-Settlement Securities Provision").
+Under Rule 18f-4, "Derivatives Transactions" include the following: (1) any swap, security-based swap (including a contract for differences), futures contract, forward contract, option (excluding purchased options), any combination of the foregoing, or any similar instrument, under which a Portfolio is or may be required to make any payment or delivery of cash or other assets during the life of the instrument or at maturity or early termination, whether as margin or settlement payment or otherwise; (2) any short sale borrowing; (3) reverse repurchase agreements and similar financing transactions (e.g., recourse and non-recourse tender option bonds, and borrowed bonds), if a Portfolio elects to treat these transactions as Derivatives Transactions under Rule 18f-4 (as opposed to including such transactions in that Portfolio's asset coverage ratio for borrowing as described below); and (4) when-issued or forward- settling securities (e.g., firm and standby commitments, including to-be-announced ("TBA") commitments, and dollar rolls) and non- standard settlement cycle securities, unless the Portfolio intends to physically settle the transaction and the transaction will settle within 35 days of its trade date (the "Delayed-Settlement Securities Provision").